GemmaButcher-dev/freestyle_dance/README.md

 6. Be able to contact the site owner.

   * There is a contact form on contact.html page that allows user to contact site owner.
+This link is also found in the footer on all pages.
 Successful submission of the form will lead to the submission.html page.
 This page automatically redirects back to the home page after 10 seconds to reduce cognitive overload.

 7. To be informed of and able to locate regulatory associations.

-  * Links to the regulatory association (ADFP) can be found in the footer in all pages and in hyperlinks in the copy where relevant. * The association and its abbreviation is explained.
+  * Links to the regulatory association (ADFP) can be found in the footer in all pages and in hyperlinks in the copy where relevant.
+  * The association and its abbreviation is explained.

 8. Be able to see a photo and video example of freestyle dancing.

   * The iframe on the competition.html page is a youtube video of a competition in action showcasing the style and genre of dance and what a competition is like.
   * The image carousel in the index.html provides a collection of images for the user to view examples of freestyle dancing.
   * These sections contain headers to help with site navigation and identity.